TABLE OF CONTENT

 Pulse Performance Products (PPP) began in 2007 with the Kick’ N Go Performance Scooter launch.
-Since that time, they have developed unique and innovative products, including the Charger Electric Scooter and the Slither Drift Scooter.
-In addition, Pulse Performance Products has established razor-sharp, groundbreaking trends in scooter development, such as the CDT or Composite Deck Traction, a deck with modern in-mold graphics, and in-traction molding to set their products apart from their competitors.
+Since then, they have developed unique and innovative products, including the Charger Electric Scooter and the Slither Drift Scooter.
+In addition, Pulse Performance Products has established razor-sharp, groundbreaking trends in scooter development, such as the CDT or Composite Deck Traction, a deck with modern in-mold graphics and in-traction molding to set their products apart from their competitors.

-Pulse Performance Products prides itself on their design, testing, and delivery of the most innovative scooters in the world – because that is what they do best.
-To ensure your child has a safe ride, the Pulse Performance Electric Scooter has a heavy-duty, contoured stem and handlebars for comfort and a steel frame that provides durability and extra protection.
+Pulse Performance Products prides itself on its design, testing, and delivery of the most innovative scooters in the world – because that is what they do best.
+To ensure your child has a safe ride, the Pulse Performance Electric Scooter has a heavy-duty, contoured stem, handlebars for comfort, and a steel frame that provides durability and extra protection.

-The electric kid’s scooter is designed with features that are age-appropriate to keep them safe.
+The electric kid’s scooter is designed with age-appropriate features to keep them safe.
 As with any kid’s electric scooter, there is an element of risk at the same level as that associated with a manual scooter or bicycle.
-The safety of the rider can be improved by ensuring they wear protective clothing and a helmet while riding to protect them against falls.
+The rider’s safety can be improved by ensuring they wear protective clothing and a helmet while riding to protect them against falls.

 Who Should Buy the Pulse Performance Electric Scooter?

 The Pulse Electric Scooter is designed for riders eight years of age and older, with a maximum weight of 120 lbs.
-As independence is essential for kids, a junior level, preschool, or more petite version of a kick scooter is a good beginning for them.
-When they are ready for an electric model, scooter safety and performance are the next factors to consider.
+As independence is essential for kids, a junior-level, preschool, or more petite version of a kick scooter is a good beginning for them.
+Scooter safety and performance are the next factors to consider when they are ready for an electric model.

 The minimum recommended age for an electric scooter is eight years old.
 An electric scooter for kids is a fun and inexpensive way for them to enjoy the outdoors.
-With warm weather approaching, it is a perfect way to pry them away from their iPad, computer, or television.
+With warm weather approaching, prying them away from their iPad, computer, or television is a perfect way.
 Like electric scooters for adults, the kids’ scooters have a motor and battery, limiting the top speed and range, so they cannot go too far or too fast.

 One thing to note is that a little kid’s electric scooter lacks bells or lights.
 Therefore, they should only be ridden during daylight hours and away from the danger of busy roads and traffic.
 Although it is not mandated, be sure to get your child a helmet and make sure they wear it.
 This is a safety measure that cannot be stressed too much.